Dick Smith (businessman): Dick Smith Fair Go

-On 15 August 2017, Smith launched his "Fair Go" campaign to pressure Australia's major political parties to incorporate population policy into their platforms and to radically increase taxation on the rich and corporates.
-His plan included tax increases for the wealthiest 1% and that the Norwegian model of publishing lists of top taxpayers be adopted.
-He was reported to have spent A$1 million on promoting the campaign through television advertising, including commissioning a commercial that invoked the 1987 Grim Reaper AIDS awareness campaign.
-He also pledged to spend another A$2 million on promoting population policy at the next Federal election if no major party would commit to reducing immigration to 70,000 per annum from a level then averaging in excess of 200,000.
-The Fair Go Campaign called for a more than 50% increase in places for refugees in the annual immigration quota.
-The campaign quickly matured into a permanent presence as the Dick Smith Fair Go Group which also agitates for economic reforms to tackle income inequality and a return to affordable housing.
+On 15 August 2017, Smith launched his "Fair Go" campaign to pressure Australia's major political parties to incorporate population policy into their platforms and to radically increase taxation on the rich and corporates, pledging to spend another A$2 million on promoting population policy at the next Federal election if no major party would commit to reducing immigration to 70,000 per annum from a level then averaging in excess of 200,000.
+The campaign became permanent as the Dick Smith Fair Go Group which also agitates for economic reforms to tackle income inequality and a return to affordable housing.

-Smith criticised the Liberal Party government's policy of paying beneficiaries of self-managed superannuation funds rebates for franking credits created upon payment of profits tax by the underlying investee corporations.
-He expressed horror when receiving A$500,000 from the government and called for the scheme to be reformed to stop "outrageous" payouts to the wealthy.
-The tax commissioner remarked that never before had someone asked him if they could pay more tax.